 [SPECIAL CORRESPONDENCE OF THE DISPATCH.]
-MONTHOMERT, ALA., April 9, 1861.
+MONTGOMERT, ALA., April 9, 1861.
 The fire that our fathers kindled on the Altars of Laberty, Law, and the Constitu-tion, though no longer alive in the so-called United States Government, is burning brightly here, and will light the new Republic rapidly on to power and renown.
-Brzve, wise, and honest statesmen are in power, who will pre-serve the liberty and glory that, like guardian angels, hover round the birth of the noble and Minerva-like offspring.
+Breve, wise, and honest statesmen are in power, who will pre-serve the liberty and glory that, like guardian angels, hover round the birth of the noble and Minerva-like offspring.
 Never can it be pros-tituted to the contempt and infamy that the black and degraded faction in control at Wash-ington have branded upon a once proud and just Government, but now a ruined, dreary throne, whose leaders seem wrathfully bent upon a still more fatal destruction.
-While I write, the shadowy hopes and to the fulfillment of the "peace policy" prom-ised to be pursued towards the Confederate States, are winging their everlasting flight from our peaceful and happy shores, and face to face we seem to stand with bloody Mars.
-All "reconstructive breathings" will som bay hushed; all "peorganizing dreams" will van-sis into thin air, and shadows like the one in Richard III, whose bright hair was "dabbled in blood," will become feartul realities.
-The part all the odions din and clash of arms-and can kads.
-It is now believed from reliable Washington with it the odions din and clash of arms-and can dads.
+While I write, the shadowy hopes and doubts that have heretofore existed in regard to the falfillment of the "peace policy" prom-ised to be pursued towards the Confederate States, are winging their everlasting flight from our peaceful and happy shores, and face to bace we seem to stand with bloody Mars.
+All "reconstructive breathings" will soon be hushed; all "reorganizing dreams" will van-ish into thin air, and shadows like the one in Richard III., whose bright hair was "dabbled in blood," will become feartul realities.
+The next gale that reaches your State may bring with it the odions din and clash of arms-and Marican blood will have been shed by Ameri-con hands.
+It is now believed from reliable Washingtom

-A tis now believed from reliable Washington advices, and other information, that a delay of hostilities cannot long exist.
+It is now believed from reliable Washington A tis now believed from reliable Washington advices, and other information, that a delay of hostilities cannot long exist.
 Our Commis-sioners are expected to be withdrawn imme-diately, unless a great change occurs in the Black Republican Cabinet.
 A Cabinet meeting was held here on Tres-day evening, of a grave character, and serious conclusions were arrived at and warlike or-ders issued.

-ady evening, of a grave character, and serious conclusions were arrived at and warlike or-ders issued.
+The Secretaries were artived at and warlike or-ders issued.
 The Secretaries were at their Departments until past midnight.
-Gen. Beauregard, whose cannons have their bowels full of wrath, and are ready-mounted to spit forth their iron indignation against the walls of Sumter, has reported himself fully prepared, and, in conjunction with Gen. Bragg, has received orders to cry havoc and let slip the dogs of war the moment the ex-igency requires.
+Gen. Beauregard, whose cannons have their bowels full of wrath, and are ready-mounted to spit forth their iron indignation against the walls of Sumter, has reported himself fully prepared, and, in conjunction with Gen. Bragg, has received orders to cry havoc and let silp the dogs of war the moment the ex-igency requires.
 Five thousand brave soldiers, under the command of the intrepid Bragg, whose "grape" grew in such luxuriant clusters along the hill-sides of Buena Vista, are now concentrated at Pensacola, and are willing to along the nil-sudes of Buena Vista, are now concentrated at Pensacola, and are willing to pour out their blood like rain to share the honor of their country's freedom.
 A large body of armed troops passed through this place to-day, en route for the scene of expected conflict.
 Their appearance was grand, and the effect of their stately and mar-tial step innosing.